Company Data (Environment and Safety)

 Mitsubishi Chemical and its Group companies Audits of environment and safety activities

-Sites audited: 9 plants, 5 plants, 2 R&D centers, and 162 domestic and overseas Group company sites
+Sites audited: 9 sites, 5 plants, 2 R&D centers, and 162 domestic and overseas Group company sites

-FY2023 audits performed Total issues identified FY2023 audit plan audit subjects
+FY2024 audits performed Total issues identified FY2024 audit subjects

 ・Confirmation of compliance with environmental laws